winglang/workshop-bedrock/05-create-github-app.md

 - Subscribe to events:
    - Pull request
    - Push

-- Save
+Click **"Create GitHub App"**

-- Notice the app id and save it.
+Notice the app id and save it.

-- Generate a private key for the app - The generated key will be downloaded to your computer.
+In the bottom of the page click **"Generate a private key"** - The generated key will be downloaded to your computer.

 ## Install the App